hurben/RA_ACPA_multiomics/README.md

 3. Impute missing values with the metabolite's minimum value.
 4. Unify sample IDs for multi-omics comparison.

-### 3. Preprocess: autoantibody data from Sengenic's delivered file (KREX Immunome.xlsx, raw mean)

-- `src/preprocess/autoantibody/01_PREPROCESS_sengenics_quantile_norm_STEP1.ipynb`
-- `src/preprocess/autoantibody/02_PREPROCESS_sengenics_quantile_norm_STEP2.ipynb`

-Designed to:
-1. Quantile normalize the data.
-2. Unify sample IDs for multi-omics comparison.

-### 4. Preprocess: merging multi-omics matrices and patient information into a single matrix
+### 3. Preprocess: merging multi-omics matrices and patient information into a single matrix

-- `src/preprocess/multiomics/PREPROCESS_make_3_omics_matrix.py.ipynb`
+- `src/preprocess/multiomics/PREPROCESS_make_2_omics_matrix.py.ipynb`

 Designed to:
 1. Merge preprocessed proteomics, metabolomics, autoantibody, and patient information data into a single matrix.